It’s 2023 and many of us are familiar with online delivery methods.

 There is the ebook, typically a straightforward delivery of information.

-Then there is the online course which includes modules of info along with extra tools and action items to help you work through a process and find a solution.
+Then there is the online course, which includes modules of info, extra tools, and action items to help you work through a process and find a solution.

 You might be wondering, though, what is a boot camp?
 And how in the world can this help you to be more consistent in your homeschool?
 I am here to answer that question.